Outdoor Odysseys

 IGN

 You need either to have a working knowledge of French or the likes of Google Translate (Bing has its equivalent too) handy to access the information on this website from the French counterpart to the Ordnance Survey, Institut National de l’Information Géographique et Forestiére (IGN).
 However, you may be surprised to find copies of their maps on sale at a larger Waterstones store, with the one on Deansgate in Manchester coming to mind as I write this.
-There also is their Géoportail if you want to see electronic versions of their maps without incurring any expense to do so; even 1:25000 scale mapping can be savoured here so it is not a bad investment of time before you decide to go for one of their paper maps prior to any French escapade.
+There also is their Géoportail if you want to see electronic versions of their maps without incurring any expense to do so; even 1:25000 scale mapping can be savoured here so it is not a bad investment of time before you decide to go for one of their paper maps before any French escapade.

 Kadaster

-This is the Dutch mapping agency and the English version of their website only has information on international projects in which they are involved.
+This is the Dutch mapping agency, and the English version of their website only has information on international projects in which they are involved.
 To find out about any maps that they produce, you need to go to the Dutch version and use a website translation service like Google Translate to get the information into your own language.
 The scales of their hiking maps range from 1:10000 to 1:50000 with a 1:25000 scale also available.
 They also have an online store where you can select your required map using a digital map interface after selecting the scale that you need.
 Otherwise, their digital maps also can be bought through ViewRanger or rented via SityTrail.

 Kartverket

-The collection was started with a speculative purchase of two of their Bergen maps and both came in cardboard wallets with magnetic closure.
+The collection was started with a speculative purchase of two of their Bergen maps, and both came in cardboard wallets with magnetic closure.
 That offsets to a point the extra cost above and beyond their counterparts in other countries and is a nice extra that could stop them getting too tatty.

 The Bergen maps themselves are printed on crisp paper with the 1:25000 Turkart (a series produced in association with the Norwegian hiking and backpacking association DNT) also having a guidebook style information printed on the reverse, albeit only in Norwegian.
 The 1:50000 Norge-serien one is printed double-sided with one side featuring mostly sea, such is the nature of Norway’s coastline, and the map appears much more compact than its Turkart counterpart.
 In a nutshell, these are well-presented maps that you would be tempted to collect and cherish as much as use them on a hiking trip.